برجاء الإنتظار ...

 In the absence of compatibility studies, this vaccine must not be mixed with other vaccines or medicinal products.

-Keep the container in the outer carton in order to protect from light.
+Keep the container in the outer carton in order to protect it from the light.

 Stability data indicate that the vaccine components are stable at temperatures up to 25°C for 72 hours.
 At the end of this period, Hexaxim should be used or discarded.
 These data are intended to guide healthcare professionals in case of temporary temperature excursion only.